 - ClinicalTrials.gov: Meningococcal Infections (National Institutes of Health)

 Journal ArticlesReferences and abstracts from MEDLINE/PubMed (National Library of Medicine)

-- Meningococcal Disease: Information for Teens and College Students (American Academy of Pediatrics) Available in Spanish
+- Meningococcal Disease: Information for Teens and College Students (American Academy of Pediatrics) Also in Spanish

 - Meningococcal Vaccine: A Guide for Teens (Children's Hospital Boston)

-- Meningococcal Disease (Bacterial Meningitis) Vaccine and Pregnancy (Organization of Teratology Information Specialists) - PDF Available in Spanish
+- Meningococcal Disease (Bacterial Meningitis) Vaccine and Pregnancy (Organization of Teratology Information Specialists) - PDF Also in Spanish